Hair sampling

 Here's what 100 strands of hair looks like.

-Each hair sample is labeled at the end furthest away from the head with the ends closest to the head sticking out so that scientists will have easy access when processing the hair sample.
+Each hair sample is labeled at the end furthest away from the head with the hair roots sticking out.
+Scientists will then have easy access when processing the hair sample.

-Each hair sample is wrapped in foil and then sealed inside a ziplock plastic bag, often with a small package of dessicant to keep the hair sample dry.
+Each hair sample is wrapped in foil and then sealed inside a Ziploc plastic bag.
+Often, a small package of desiccant is included to keep the hair sample dry.

 We label each sample with:

 We then deliver the sample to the laboratory.
-Scientists working on the study are the only people who will have access to the hair sample, and they will not know who the hair came from or have access to any other information about that person.
+Scientists working on the study are the only people who will have access to the hair sample.
+They will not know who the hair came from or have access to any other information about that person.
 We keep all hair samples locked in the laboratory at all times.

-Take a virtual tour of the laboratory to learn how HAL scientists take a peek inside those strands left in our care.
+Take a virtual tour of the laboratory to learn how HAL scientists analyze those hair strands left in our care.